weknowtraining/flipflop/README.md

 * dashboard is inaccessible in production by default, for safety in case of misconfiguration
 * removes controller filters and view helpers, to promote uniform semantics to check for features (facilitates project-wide searching)
 * support for API only Rails apps
+* support for loading features from Rails engines

 You can configure strategy layers that will evaluate if a feature is currently enabled or disabled.
 Available strategies are: